 It’s great to have an Airflow instance running on Kubernetes but it would be better to configure it for your needs right?
 Let’s do it!

-To configure an application that has been deployed with Helm, you need to modify values.yaml.
-This file describes all the configuration settings of your application such as the Airflow version to deploy, the executor to use, persistence volume mounts, secrets, environment variables and so on.
+To configure an application deployed with Helm, you need to modify values.yaml.
+This file describes all your application’s configuration settings such as the Airflow version to deploy, the executor to use, persistence volume mounts, secrets, environment variables, etc.

 To get this file (remove the existing one), execute the following command: